 Interested in astronomy?

-If you’re interested in astronomy the best thing to do is to contact ADAS and arrange to come to one of our meetings.
-We’re a friendly group who will help you by suggesting resources, equipment and you are welcome to listen to some of our talks and presentations.
-Like us on Facebook where you can ask questions and join in the discussion or follow us on Twitter.
+The best thing to do is to contact ADAS using our Contact Form and then plan to come to one of our monthly meetings.
+We’re a friendly group who will help you by suggesting resources, equipment and you are welcome to stay and listen to one of our talks or presentations.
+You can also “like us” on Facebook or follow us on Twitter.

-We have started to design an introduction to astronomy which can be viewed in power point or pdf.
-We are releasing this ‘work in progress’ to get a feel for how useful people may find it.
-If you do have any comments about where the guide isn’t clear, or too complex or you want it to include something else please get in touch with Peter Baugh by clicking here.
+We have started to design a number of introductions to astronomy which can be viewed in power point or pdf.
+We are releasing this as ‘work in progress’ to get a feel for how useful people may find it.
+If you do have any comments about where the guide isn’t clear, or too complex or you want it to include something else please get in touch with us using the email firstname.lastname@example.org or by contacting Peter Baugh by clicking here.

 For those of you who want some basic information we have assembled some video resources to help you to get a basic knowledge of astronomy.
 Remember that there is an amazing amount of information on our blog.